ahmed-dardery/react-would-you-rather/README.md

 This is my work on the Would You Rather Project as a part of the Udacity React Nanodegree Course.
 The design for this was built from scratch, this is my first time designing with css.

 It is available on [Github Pages](https://ahmed-dardery.github.io/react-would-you-rather) if you want to test it out!

+Remember to clear your javascript cache if you checked it during development.

 ## Development

 To get started developing right away: